 Alternative dispute resolution

 With the objective of reducing future tax litigation, Austria allows for taxpayers to contact the competent Austrian tax authority and ask either informally for a non-binding statement or formally for a tax ruling.
-It is at the discretion of the Austrian tax authorities whether they want to issue a statement or ruling.
-Also, there is no legal remedy if they decide not to issue a statement or ruling or if the taxpayer considers the content of the issued statement or ruling to be unlawful.
+If the conditions (demonstration of the taxpayer's specific interest) are met, the tax authorities are obligated to issue a binding ruling.
+The submission of an informal statement, however, is at the discretion of the tax authorities.

 Under Austrian law, binding rulings can only be requested regarding a limited scope of matters.
-With effect from 1 January 2019, the catalogue of these matters has been extended and comprises reorganisations, tax groups, international tax law and questions of abuse of law; as of 1 January 2020, VAT tax rulings will also be allowed.
+With effect from 1 January 2019, the catalogue of these matters has been extended and comprises reorganisations, tax groups, international tax law and questions of abuse of law; since 1 January 2020, VAT tax rulings have also been allowed.

 The application for a binding ruling triggers administrative fees.
 The fee amounts to €500 if the binding ruling request is denied or withdrawn in time.
 Otherwise, the fee depends on the taxpayer's annual turnover.
 The base fee is €1,500.
 If the taxpayer's annual turnover exceeds €400,000, the base fee is gradually increased up to a maximum of €20,000 (where turnover exceeds €40 million).
 The Austrian tax authorities do not charge any administrative fee for the issuance of informal rulings.

 If a ruling is obtained, it reduces the risk that the Austrian tax authorities will take a divergent view (e.g., in tax audits).
 For a ruling to be binding, the actual facts and circumstances may not deviate from the facts and circumstances on which the ruling was based.
 In this case, the Austrian tax authority is bound by a ruling granted based on the law.